 We now explore why higher capital requirements reduce banks' market capitalization.
 A devaluation of EBA banks' equity can occur for a number of reasons.
-In the following, we consider three potential explanations: (1) changes in any subsidy from implicit or explicit government guarantees, (2) changes in bank dividends, and (3) changes in bank profitability.
-Understanding which of these channels are important for the decline in EBA banks market capitalization is central in order to evaluate the welfare effects of higher capital requirements.
+In the following, we consider 3 potential explanations: i) changes in any subsidy from implicit or explicit government guarantees, ii) changes in bank dividends, and iii) changes in bank profitability.
+Understanding which of these channels are important for the decline in EBA banks' market capitalization is central in order to evaluate the welfare effects of higher capital requirements.
 For instance, if it arises from a reconsideration of implicit or explicit too-big-to-fail subsidies, the decline in market values and associated increase in bank risk can be good from a social planner's perspective.
 If, on the other hand, higher capital requirements reduce market capital and increase bank risk due to lower profitability, it leave banks less solvent without any associated positive effects.

+1. Too-Big-to-Fail Subsidies

-Too-big-to-fail Subsidies To assess whether higher capital requirements reduce implicit or explicit too-big-to-fail (TBTF) subsidies for EBA banks, we follow Noss and Sowerbutts (2012) and focus on rating agencies' subjective judgment of the likelihood of government intervention.
+To assess whether higher capital requirements reduce implicit or explicit toobig-to-fail (TBTF) subsidies for EBA banks, we follow Noss and Sowerbutts (2012) and focus on rating agencies' subjective judgment of the likelihood of government intervention.
 The Fitch Solutions database provides explicit "support ratings" for a subset of our banks.
-The support ratings are supposed to capture 'a potential supporter's propensity to support a bank and of its ability to support it'.22 We have data on support ratings for a subsample of 37 banks, of which 20 are EBA banks.
-We focus on 2011 (starting before the capital exercise) and onwards due to data accessibility.
-We use our data on support ratings to assess whether they change significantly for EBA banks relative to non-EBA banks during the treatment period.23 For the sake of interpretability, we follow Gropp et al. (2011) and assign a direct mapping from support ratings to bailout probabilities.
-Implied probabilities of bailouts for EBA and non-EBA banks are shown in
+The support ratings are supposed to capture "a potential supporter's propensity to support a bank and of its ability to support it."22 We have data on support ratings for a subsample of 37 banks, of which 20 are EBA banks.
+We focus on 2011 (starting before the capital exercise) and onward due to data accessibility.
+We use our data on support ratings to assess whether they change significantly for EBA banks relative to non-EBA banks during the treatment period.23 For the sake of interpretability, we follow Gropp, Hakenes, and Schnabel (2011) and assign a direct mapping from support ratings to bailout probabilities.
+Implied probabilities of bailouts for EBA and non-EBA banks are shown in Figure 7.